Here's How Your Trade Inovio Pharmaceuticals Inc. (INO) Aggressively Right Now

 Sponsored

+The average price from analysts is $9.57, which is $7.2 above the current price.
 INO currently public float of 207.00M and currently shorts hold a 21.92% ratio of that float.
-Today, the average trading volume of INO was 4.61M shares.
+Today, the average trading volume of INO was 4.55M shares.

 INO’s Market Performance

-INO stocks went up by 0.68% for the week, with a monthly drop of -16.99% and a quarterly performance of -28.02%, while its annual performance rate touched -55.19%.
-The volatility ratio for the week stands at 7.71% while the volatility levels for the past 30 days are set at 6.67% for Inovio Pharmaceuticals Inc. The simple moving average for the period of the last 20 days is -6.57% for INO stocks with a simple moving average of -49.27% for the last 200 days.
+INO stocks went down by -20.47% for the week, with a monthly drop of -30.29% and a quarterly performance of -37.63%, while its annual performance rate touched -64.47%.
+The volatility ratio for the week stands at 8.44% while the volatility levels for the past 30 days are set at 6.94% for Inovio Pharmaceuticals Inc..
+The simple moving average for the period of the last 20 days is -20.59% for INO stocks with a simple moving average of -58.64% for the last 200 days.

 Analysts’ Opinion of INO